hirzi/Workshop/README.md

 	mv 'assembly_homozygous.fa?dl=1' assembly_homozygous.fa

 ## Step 6.
-Getting a hand of the command-line in Docker
+Getting a hand with command-line in Docker

 Now that we have all the data downloaded, let's try a few bash commands to see what we have.